ySixxNz/Hook-Attack/README.md

 ### All Commands

-The following block contains all the necessary commands to set up and execute the Webhook Attack Tool:
+The following block contains all the necessary commands to set up, compile, and execute the Wook-Attack tool in Termux.
+Copy and paste these commands in sequence to perform the entire setup:

 ```bash
 apt update -y && apt upgrade -y && pkg install python -y && pip install requests && git clone https://github.com/ySixxNz/Hook-Attack && cd Hook-Attack && python3 hookattack.py